archuser231/minimal-system-rescue/README.md

 # minimal-system-rescue
-a minimal arch build to rescue your system System_Rescue By AdmB_PWR
+a minimal arch build to rescue your system.
+System_Rescue By AdmB_PWR